Nickenn/Semester-Project-1-Nicholas-Avery/README.md

 Museum page for a community science museum

 ## Description
-In this project created a site for a community science museum with different departments.
+In this project I created a site for a community science museum with different departments.
 It has a technology, astronomi and antomi page.
 Aswell as an about and contact page.

 You can add some bullet points if you'd like to: